theory/justatheory/content/post/postgres/mini-summit-five.md

 *   David G. Johnston: Okay.

-    Yurri: I guess you know it depends on how you ship it.
+    Yurii: I guess you know it depends on how you ship it.
 For example, if you look at the pgrx camp, they have their own tooling for that, as well.
 I've also seen open-source extensions where they could be written in, say, Rust, but still using `pg_regress` tests to test their behavior.
 That